Setup (Native)

 Required permissions for setup

-- The user setting up this data source must be the Global Admin.
+- The user setting up this connector must be the Global Admin.

 - Sign into the Azure portal.